Arp 299

-Arp 299 (parts of it are also known as IC 694 and NGC 3690) is a pair of colliding galaxies approximately 134 million light-years away in the constellation Ursa Major.
+Arp 299 (parts of it also known as IC 694 and NGC 3690) is a pair of colliding galaxies approximately 134 million light-years away in the constellation Ursa Major.
 Both of the galaxies involved in the collision are barred irregular galaxies.
+NGC 3690 was discovered by German-British astronomer William Herschel on 18 March 1790.

 It is not completely clear which object is historically called IC 694.
 According to some sources, the small appendage more than an arcminute northwest of the main pair is actually IC 694, not the primary (eastern) companion.

 The interaction of the two galaxies in Arp 299 produced young powerful starburst regions similar to those seen in II Zw 96.

+Supernovae

-Seven supernovae have been detected in Arp 299: SN 1992bu, SN 1993G, SN 1998T, SN 1999D were observed in NGC 3690 while SN 2005U, SN 2010O and SN 2010P were observed in IC 694.
+Since 1992, fifteen supernovae have been detected in Arp 299: